North-Shore-AI/tinkex_cookbook/docs/20251224/phase2_prerequisites/REVIEW_AGENT_PROMPT.md

    - Some infrastructure is shared, some is per-recipe.
 Is the split correct?

 3. **Are the async patterns appropriate for Elixir?**
-   - The document suggests Task.async_stream.
-Is this the right choice?
+   - The plan requires sync + async together.
+Is the abstraction shared and correct?

 4. **What about testing infrastructure?**
    - Mock tokenizers, mock clients - do we have these?
 Do we need more?